wglb/gemini-chat/README.md

 Based on the report, what were the key revenue drivers and what challenges are highlighted? gemini-chat combines the context from my_project_docs.txt and another_doc.txt, the content of quarterly_report.csv, and your "key revenue drivers" prompt, sends it to Gemini, and logs the response to session_log.txt (and displays it to you).

+Test Suite
+To run the project's unit tests, use the ASDF test-system command:

+(asdf:test-system :gemini-chat-test)

+This will run all tests, including those for the file packer and the API request function.

+Development
+The project is structured with separate files for the package definition (gemini-chat-pkg.lisp), main logic (gemini-chat.lisp), and system definition (gemini-chat.asd).
+This promotes a clear separation of concerns.